nextbreakpoint/event-sourcing-cqrs-example/README.md

 # example-images-shop

 This repository contains the source code and the deployment scripts of an example of micro-services based application.
 The application depends on the infrastructure explained at https://github.com/nextbreakpoint/infrastructure-as-code.
-The micro-services are written in Java using [Vert.x](https://vertx.io) framework and they require Apache Cassandra.
+The micro-services are written in Java using [Vert.x](https://vertx.io) framework and they depend on Apache Cassandra, Apache Kafka and Apache Zookeeper provided by the infrastructure.

     THIS PROJECT IS WORK IN PROGRESS